West Gallery Ceiling

 The Frick Collection, New York, NY

-The Frick Collection is a premier museum and research center in New York City, known for its collection of renowned Old Master paintings, exquisite examples European sculpture, and decorative arts.
-The building was originally designed in 1914 by Thomas Hastings of the prestigious Beaux Arts firm Carrère and Hastings, and first served as the residence of Henry Clay Frick, an American industrialist and dedicated arts patron.
-Upon his death, Frick donated his extensive collection to create a public art museum, which opened in 1935, where it continues to operate to this day.
-The structure gained recognition as a New York Landmark in 1973 and achieved National Historic Landmark status in 2008.
+The Frick Collection, located at 1 East 70th St in New York City, is a premier museum and research center.
+The building was originally designed in 1914 by Thomas Hastings of the New York Beaux Arts Architecture firm Carrère and Hastings as the residence of Henry Clay Frick, an American industrialist and patron of the arts.
+Upon his death, Frick donated his extensive collection to create a public art museum.
+The building was designated a New York City Landmark in 1973, and a National Historic Landmark in 2008.

-After a comprehensive renovation and expansion project, The Frick Collection reopened in 2025.
-EverGreene participated in multiple phases of this significant renovation since 2020, including the crucial rehabilitation of the West Gallery skylight and ceiling.
+During The Frick Collection’s renovation and enhancement project, Sciame Construction replaced the skylight above the West Gallery, the largest gallery in the Collection, renowned for its display of Old Master paintings.
 EverGreene’s expertise was specifically engaged for the stabilization, conservation, and restoration of the ornate coffered ceiling and laylight framing in the West Gallery.